vladlep/django-js-reverse/README.rst

 Overview
 --------
+**This is an adapted version of the original project to work with multilingual websites.
+The changes are custom and might not work for others therefore I would recommend to use the original project if needed.**

 Django JS Reverse is a small django app that makes url handling of `named urls <https://docs.djangoproject.com/en/dev/topics/http/urls/#naming-url-patterns>`_ in javascript easy and non-annoying..